Machine learning for hydrodynamic stability: Validation of the classification strategy

 From a machine-learning perspective the mechanics of assigning a label to a computed flow solution needs to be definitive.
 The flow solution in Figure~\ref{step-figure-I} is computationally symmetric because the $x$ coordinate where the upper eddy reattaches on the top boundary is close enough to the $x$ coordinate where the lower eddy reattaches on the bottom boundary.
 The asymmetry of the flow in Figure~\ref{step-figure-II} is self-evident if we compare the computed vorticity (wall shear stress) on the top and bottom boundaries, as shown in Figure~\ref{step-figure-IV}.
 The location $x>0$ where the wall shear stress is zero is the point where the eddy reattaches to the wall.
-These locations are obviously different: the vorticity on the lower boundary changes sign between boundary grid nodes \rbl{65 and 66}, whereas the vorticity on the upper boundary changes sign between grid nodes \rbl{88 and 89}.
+These locations are obviously different: the vorticity on the lower boundary changes sign between boundary grid nodes 65 and 66, whereas the vorticity on the upper boundary changes sign between grid nodes 88 and 89.
 This simple test classifies the flow in Figure~\ref{step-figure-II} as ``bifurcated'' ($\ell^j=1$).
-Applying the same test to the flow in \rbl{Figure~\ref{step-figure-I}} the indices where the sign changes are within one grid point of each other---this classifies the flow as being symmetric ($\ell^j=0$). \rbl{This is a very strict test of the flow symmetry---it is appropriate in cases where the loss of stability is a smooth function of the bifurcation parameter(s) and gives reliable results whenever the spatial resolution is sufficiently fine.}\footnote{If the sign change on the top was between nodes 74 and 75, and on the bottom was between nodes 73 and 74 or between 75 and 76 we would still classify the flow as being symmetric ($\ell^j=0$).} \rbl{Further justification will be provided later.}
+Applying the same test to the flow in Figure~\ref{step-figure-I} the indices where the sign changes are within one grid point of each other---this classifies the flow as being symmetric ($\ell^j=0$).
+This is a very strict test of the flow symmetry---it is appropriate in cases where the loss of stability is a smooth function of the bifurcation parameter(s) and gives reliable results whenever the spatial resolution is sufficiently fine.\footnote{If the sign change on the top was between nodes 74 and 75, and on the bottom was between nodes 73 and 74 or between 75 and 76 we would still classify the flow as being symmetric ($\ell^j=0$).} Further justification will be provided later.

-\rbl{An issue that it is important to appreciate is that} classical eigenvalue analysis provides no information about the size of asymmetric perturbation needed to the initiate a transition to an asymmetric flow profile from an unstable symmetric flow pattern. \rbl{Herein, to replicate a practical laboratory experiment, the influence of {\it perturbation magnitude} will be studied.
-Specifically, we aim to assess the symmetry or otherwise of an evolving flow generated with a distorted steady-state parabolic inlet profile,}
+As noted earlier, classical eigenvalue analysis provides no information about the size of asymmetric perturbation needed \rbl{to initiate} a transition to an asymmetric flow profile from an unstable symmetric flow pattern.
+Herein, to replicate a practical laboratory experiment we will assess the symmetry or otherwise of an evolving flow generated with a {\sl distorted} steady-state parabolic inlet profile,

 where the parameter $\delta$ measures the size of the perturbation.
 The skewed inlet profile effectively disconnects the pitchfork bifurcation structure---the only asymmetric solution that is computed when $\delta$ is greater than unit roundoff ($\varepsilon$) is a flow profile with a longer eddy at the bottom compared to the top.